JRoner/cse15l-lab-reports/lab-report-1.md

 # Lab Report 1 - Jacob Roner
 ---

 This tutorial will demonstrate how to log into a course-specific account on ieng6.
+(Screenshots taken on MAC)

 ## Install VSCode
 Download and install VScode from [here.](https://code.visualstudio.com/download) If you are working on windows, you will also need to install Git.
 Once VScode is installed, open it so that you get to this screen:

 ![Image](installingVSCode.png)